Megan Thee Stallion Wows Her Crowd While Twerking On Stage In Fishnet Stockings & Boots During Concert

 At the time of writing, the video of Megan received more than 2 million views from among the rapper’s 5.5 million followers.
 The video also received more than 10,000 comments under the post.

-“GO MEGGGG, GO MEGGG,” one follower wrote, followed by a heart-eye emoji.
+“GO MEGGGG, GO MEGGG,” one follower wrote, followed by a heart-eye emoji for optimum effect.

 “I thought I would get tired of these videos of you shaking your a–, Meg…but I’m just mesmerized every single time,” another follower chimed in.